ordinals/ord/ROADMAP.md

 - make it easy and private for people to check whether their UTXOs contain cool/ rare ordinals
-- send and receive ordinals
+- send and receive ordinals with bitcoin core-based wallet
-  - finish wallet

 Shill
 -----